-- These requirements also apply to someone who has never been registered with the Health and Care Professions Council (HCPC) and who has never practised (or who has not practised in the last two years) but who holds an approved qualification which is over five years old.
-The HCPC has more guidance on returning to practice.
+- These requirements also apply to someone who has never been registered with Social Work England and who has never practised (or who has not practised in the last two years) but who holds an approved qualification which is over five years old.
+Social Work England has more guidance on returning to practice.

-2. Have you registered your interest for a Return to Work programme?
+2. Have you applied for a return to social work programme?

-3. Have you practiced in a statutory setting for over a year or more?
+3. Have you practised in a statutory setting for over a year or more?

 4. Do you have the right to work in the UK?

 You will need to show documentation to evidence that you have the right to work in the UK.
-More guidance is available on www.gov.uk/proveyourrighttowork
+More guidance is available on the government’s website.

 Depending on the type of role you’re applying for, recruitment for permanent employees takes time, so employers may look at someone with frequent career breaks and make the decision to choose someone else with no gaps.